-Differentiation Detector uses your device to exchange traffic recorded from real, popular apps like YouTube and Spotify---effectively making it look as if you are using those apps.
+Wehe uses your device to exchange traffic recorded from real, popular apps like YouTube and Spotify---effectively making it look as if you are using those apps.
 As a result, if an ISP tries to slow down an YouTube, our app would see the same behavior.
-We then send the same app traffic, but using a VPN tunnel, which hides the traffic content from ISPs.
-Our hypothesis is that traffic in a VPN tunnel will not see application-specific shaping, but traffic outside the VPN tunnel will see it.
+We then send the same app traffic, but replacing the content with randomized bytes , which prevents the ISPs from classifying the traffic.
+Our hypothesis is that the randomized traffic will not see application-specific shaping, but the original traffic will see it.
 We repeat these tests several times to rule out noise from bad network conditions, and tell you at the end whether your ISP is shaping your traffic.

 For more details about our methodology, please check out our technical details page, written both for non-technical and technical audiences.

-Differentiation Detector currently works for Android (4.0+).
+Wehe currently works for Android (4.4+).
 It is beta software, so

 there are some limitations and we appreciate your patience and help with fixing